i-love-flamingo/flamingo-commerce-adapter-magento2/Readme.md

 ## Status

 The community project is in very beta and a lot of features are missing.
+Currenlty its a "kickstart" - and we are searching for partners and contributors.

 ### Magento 2 Module